Elf: Europe

 Elfish beings appear to have been a common characteristic within Indo-European mythologies.
 In the Celtic-speaking regions of north-west Europe, the beings most similar to elves are generally referred to with the Gaelic term Aos Sí.
 The equivalent term in modern Welsh is Tylwyth Teg.
 In the Romance-speaking world, beings comparable to elves are widely known by words derived from Latin fata ('fate'), which came into English as fairy.
 This word became partly synonymous with elf by the early modern period.
 Other names also abound, however, such as the Sicilian Donas de fuera ('ladies from outside'), or French bonnes dames ('good ladies').
 In the Finnic-speaking world, the term usually thought most closely equivalent to elf is haltija (in Finnish) or haldaja (Estonian).
 Meanwhile, an example of an equivalent in the Slavic-speaking world is the vila (plural vile) of Serbo-Croatian (and, partly, Slovene) folklore.
 Elves bear some resemblances to the satyrs of Greek mythology, who were also regarded as woodland-dwelling mischief-makers.

+In the Italian region of Romagna, the mazapégul are mischievous nocturnal elves who disrupt sleep and torment beautiful young girls.